dzudzudzu/dzudzudzu/README.md

 # Hey there, I'm Dževad! 👋

 ## About Me
 I'm passionate about Software development, and I love exploring new technologies and frameworks.
 Currently, I'm working at USound as a Software Developer.
-When I'm not coding, you can find me chasing rainbows or dreaming up new unicorn-themed projects.

 ## Skills 🦄
 - 🔧 C, C++, C#